IDS Core Classes

 - INTD 3107 X/Y.06: Experiential Learning: Canada.
-Experiential learning is an opportunity for students to reflect on the global/local and theory/practice dynamics of the world around them.
+Experiential learning is an opportunity for students to engage in the global/local through volunteering and studying.
 Other programs and departments use such as internship, volunteer or co-op placements.
 IDS has adopted the term experiential learning because it reflects the interplay between academic and practical skills development that this program offers.
 Experiential learning courses are available for both local/Canadian and international placements.
 The Canadian component of experiential learning focuses on the themes of community development and public engagement.
 The international component addresses questions of global citizenship.
 The Canadian component of experiential learning combines classroom learning with volunteer work experience in a community organization in Halifax or other parts of Canada.
-Students are required to volunteer for a minimum of 60 hours in each term, or approximately 3 hours/week.
-In addition to this work, students are required to complete a set of readings (to be developed in collaboration with the course instructor) and three academic assignments (a mid-term report, a reflective paper and an academic paper).
+Students are required to volunteer for a minimum of 60 hours over the Fall and Winter terms, or approximately 3 hours/week.
+In addition to this work, students are required to attend regular seminar meetings and complete three academic assignments (a mid-term report, a reflective paper and an academic paper).

 - INTD 3109.03: Experiential Learning: Abroad.
 The experiential learning abroad course is open to International Development Studies students who wish to obtain academic credit for an overseas placement, volunteer experience or internship.
 Students who have already secured a place in an overseas experiential learning program can register for this half credit.
 Special permission to register for this course is required and an application for this course must be completed prior to registration.
 Students are required to complete course readings and to write several reports reflecting on the relevant literature and the practical work experience.
 One half credit is completed over the course of a full academic year.